AnushaChatto/i_panicked_and_made_this/README.md

 This is a [Next.js](https://nextjs.org/)

-setup same as the nextjs app, origial : instructions henceforth
+setup same as the nextjs app, original : instructions henceforth

 ## Getting Started